-Resuming the Redemption Discourse
+Resuming the 'Price-of-Redemption' Discourse

-The aliyah we will study today has to do with promises/vows our Bridegroom-King knows that some of us will make - whether in the heat of passion or in throes of pride - and which we will then, predictably, be unable to keep.
-The Holy One never instructed us to make a promise or vow - that is solely our doing.
-But promises/vows tend to become an aspect of life in most cultures.
+The discourse we study today addresses the situation where promises/vows have been made, but are not - or cannot be - fulfilled.
+Our Bridegroom-King knows that some of us - in the heat of passion or in throes of pride - will make vows we later find ourselves unable or unwilling to honor.
+Of course, the Holy One never instructed anyone to make a promise or vow, but promises/vows tend to be an aspect of daily life in most cultures.
 Do you want to buy a house?
 Unless you have the purchase price in cash just lying around, you will have to take out a loan - and part of that loan will be a promise/vow to pay back what you have borrowed.
 Do you want to rent a car or an apartment?
 It will involve papers, promises, and signatures.
 For convenience in financial transactions do you ever use a credit or debit card, or write personal checks?
 Every time you do so you are making a promise/vow to pay.
-And since you do not control the future, you are speaking presumptuously.
+Because you do not control the future, you are speaking presumptuously.
 Do you tell your parents you will be home by 10:00?
 Do you tell your spouse you will pick up the dry cleaning?
 Do you tell your son you will take him to the ballgame?
 Do you tell your mother you will call her?
 Do you tell your friend you will keep his/her secret?
 I could, of course, go on ad infinitum.

-Promise/vows are never required by the Holy One.
-But they seem to roll off the human tongue very, very easily, don't they.
+Promise/vows are never required by the Holy One ... but they nevertheless seem to roll off the unbridled human tongue very, very easily, don't they?